 Day 1: Kick off your Utah National Parks road trip in Moab.

 Moab is the perfect starting place for your Utah road trip itinerary!

 This small, outdoorsy town in southeastern Utah is perfectly positioned to access not one, but two of Utah’s Mighty Five national parks, as well as state parks and other highlights!

 If you get into town early enough, consider spending the afternoon and evening kicking off your explorations of Arches National Park, which is located just outside of town!

 Moab has plenty of hotels and motels to choose from, but fair warning–it’s one of the priciest destinations covered during this road trip, so don’t expect to nab a great deal during high season!

-Comfort Suites Moab — We stayed here during our most recent visit to Moab, and couldn’t have been happier with the comfortable rooms, exceptional customer service, and great location in Moab.
+Comfort Suites Moab — We stayed here during a recent visit to Moab, and couldn’t have been happier with the comfortable rooms, exceptional customer service, and great location in town.